MicrosoftDocs/well-architected/well-architected/services/data/azure-db-postgresql/cost-optimization.md

 ### Recommendations

-Azure Database for PostgreSQL recommendation | Benefit
+Azure Database for PostgreSQL recommendation | Description
 | --- | --- |
 | Use Azure Advisor | Azure Advisor gives you recommendations to optimize and reduce your overall Azure spending.
 Recommendations include server right-sizing. |
 | Select the right pricing tier | Pick the pricing tier and compute SKUs that support the specific needs of your workload. |